-By placing democratic control, shared benefit and active participation at the centre of project delivery, community energy can increase trust in energy markets and build a sense of that we can be more effective and create more impact if we work together.
-This sense of collective purpose can help drive the significant social and infrastructural change needed to mitigate climate change and improve energy security.
+By placing democratic control, shared benefit and active participation at the centre of project delivery, community energy can increase trust in energy markets and build a sense of collective purpose that can help drive the significant social and infrastructural change needed to mitigate climate change and improve energy security.

-The recent explosion in energy bills, driven in large part by the rapidly increasing cost of gas, which is also driving up the cost of electricity, threatens over a third of the households in the UK with fuel poverty when the price cap rises to over £3,500 in October 2022.
-This could increase to over half of households in fuel poverty by early 2023 when the price cap increase again.
+The recent explosion in energy bills, driven in large part by the rapidly increasing cost of gas, which is also driving up the cost of electricity, threatens over a third of the households in the UK with fuel poverty when the price cap rises to over $\pm 3,500$ in October 20221.
+This could increase to over half of households in fuel poverty by early 20232 when the price cap increase again.
 This places a massive burden on those least able to carry it.
 But it also emphasises the dysfunctional nature of the electricity market, with electricity prices led by the cost of gas, rather than being brought down by the cheaper cost of renewable energy.